lmcrean/lauriecrean_v3/docs/fine_art_painting.md

 I've had a few spells since such as a spontaneous self portrait below (while supervising another teacher in a very lively mask painting class!).

-These days I doubt I'll ever return to it -- which isn't as tragic as it sounds.
+These days I doubt I'll ever return to it -- which isn't as sad as it sounds.
 At the time of writing I enjoy artistic interests through many other mediums such as dance.

-Looking back, it was a deeply creative and soul-searching period of my life and I am proud of the work that emerged from it.
-I'm also grateful I fulfilled my biggest childhood dream of attending Art School, it was a truly wonderful experience.
+Looking back, it was a creative and soul-searching period of my life and I am proud of the work that emerged from it.
+I'm also grateful I fulfilled my biggest childhood dream of attending Art School, it was a wonderful experience.

 <!--TODO: Add images, captions -->